-Here are the standards I am referring to.
+Here are the standards to which I am referring:

 Grade 4: CCSS.Math.Content.4.MD.B.4 Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
 Solve problems involving addition and subtraction of fractions by using information presented in line plots.
 For example, from a line plot find and interpret the difference in length between the longest and shortest specimens in an insect collection.